Introduction

 }

-Once you’ve got that working, try making the stepper move one whole revolution at a time.
-The number of steps per revolution will depend on your individual stepper, so check the data sheet for the number of steps per revolution:
+Once you’ve got that working, try making the stepper move one whole revolution at a time using the stepper_oneRevolution example:

 #include "Stepper.h"